-- Staff / Volunteers to call 000, do not move or touch the client. - Volunteers to notify the Coordinator or Community Services Officer. - Volunteers to wait until the Coordinator or Community Services Officer and relevant emergency services arrive. - The Community Services Officer will organise for replacement volunteers to continue the meal run. - The Coroners Act (2009) requires that either police or coroner be notified of the death. - The Community Services Officer and Coordinator will assist police with enquiries. - An incident report must be completed by the volunteer involved as soon as practical after the incident. - The death of a client is a critical event.
-Volunteers may request a debriefing through the appropriate channels. - Bereavement support may be provided to volunteers who are experiencing grief following the death of a client. - The Coordinator or Community Services Officer and/or volunteers will obtain advice from or refer to a bereavement counselling service for emotional or practical support, if necessary.
+- Staff / Volunteers to call 000, do not move or touch the client. - Volunteers to notify Meals on Wheels staff. - Volunteers to wait until relevant emergency services and Meals on Wheels staff arrive. - The Community Services Officer will arrange for the meal run to continue. - The Coroners Act (2009) requires that either police or coroner be notified of the death. - Meals on Wheels staff may assist police with enquiries if required. - An incident report must be completed by the volunteer involved as soon as practical after the incident. - The death of a client is a critical event.
+Volunteers may request a debriefing through the appropriate channels. - Bereavement support may be provided to volunteers who are experiencing grief following the death of a client. - Meals on Wheels staff and/or volunteers will obtain advice from or refer to a bereavement counselling service for emotional or practical support, if necessary.
 In exceptional circumstances, and at Council's discretion, Council's Employee Assistance Program may be available to a volunteer.